pivotal/docs-tap/app-sso/known-issues/index.hbs.md

 ## <a id="authserver-support"></a> `AuthServer` only supports `response_type=code`

-For public clients, the `Authserver` only supports the Authorization Code Flow: `response_type=code`,  because public clients such as single page apps cannot safely store sensitive information such as client secrets.
+For public clients, the `AuthServer` only supports the Authorization Code Flow: `response_type=code`,  because public clients such as single page apps cannot safely store sensitive information such as client secrets.